exasol/virtual-schema-common-java/README.md

 ## Open Source Project Support

 Please note that this is an open source project which is officially supported by Exasol.
-This module is part of a larger project called [Virtual Schemas](https://github.com/exasol/virtual-schemas).

 Unless you are writing your own adapter based on this common module here, please check for problem solutions in the main project first.